naschidaniel/laurasBlog/PRODUCTION.md

 # DjangoVue in Production Mode

 In this file the further steps for the production on the server are explained.
+Make sure you have made the correct settings in the `settings.json` file.
+No nginx service container is started in test and production mode.
+The application assumes that an nginx container is present in a docker network and manages requests to the server.

 ## DockerDaemon certificates
-Put the certificates in the ./fabric/cert folder.
+The certificates for the Docker Daemon must be stored on the server in the user directory under ***.docker***.
+After successful download, the certificates are stored under ***./fabric/cert folder***.

 ```
 ./task.py local.install.getdockercert